raghav18482/Whatsapp_launcher/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

 A Flutter plugin that provides a simple way to launch WhatsApp conversations with pre-filled messages using the official WhatsApp deep linking system.
+Supports both immediate and scheduled message sending.

 # whatsapp_launcher